querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 **Use of the module system is highly preferred over the older `@import`-based method.** `@import` is deprecated, and the Sass team is intending to remove the `@import` Sass rule completely by October 2022.

 {% aside tangent %}
-You can create private variables, mixins and functions by prefixing their name with an underscore or a hyphen.
+You can create private variables, mixins and functions by prefixing their name with an underscore or a hyphen (`$_like-this`).
 They will be inaccessible outside of the partial where they are defined, even if directly referenced.
 {% endaside %}

 ### Mixins and extends